This article explains how you can acquire the Deathseeker Equipment in King of Avalon without spending money.

 There is a also a Lucky Shot field with Deathseeker Equipment scrolls, but this is a far more timeconsuming (or expensive) way to get the scrolls.

-What made (and still makes) the gold pieces difficult to craft is the rare material.
-These cost 100,000 each and for the Deathseeker set you need 4 for each piece.
-Now there is an alternative, in the Bonus Barbarian Chests you get when you rally a Barbarian Camp and have a Barbarian Bonus Key, you have a chance to get between 1 and 3 Rare Material Chest Fragments.
+What made (and still makes) the gold pieces difficult to craft is the rare materials.
+These cost 64,000 each and for the Deathseeker set you need 4 for each piece.
+Now there is an alternative, in the Bonus Barbarian Chests you get when you rally a Barbarian Camp and have a Barbarian Bonus Key, you have a chance to get between 0 and 3 Rare Material Chest Fragments.
 As with the Sealed Deathseeker Equipment Scroll Fragments you need 100 to turn it into a rare material of choice.

 The Rare Materials are the most difficult/expensive, but that does not mean the Basic Materials requirement is easy to fill.
 For each piece you need large amounts of two of the basic materials.
 These combined amounts very between 9600 and 28800.
 There are various ways to get these materials, for example the Merlin trial shop and the Spirit Altar shop, but still requirements are huge.